Lesson 7 of 9

 Running via FFmpeg Micro API

-The FFmpeg command string is the same — you already know how to write it.
+The FFmpeg command string is the same.
+You already know how to write it.
 The API handles infrastructure: pulling the input, running FFmpeg on dedicated hardware, and storing the result.

 Why Use FFmpeg Micro